Expensify/App/OfflineUX.md

 5. Can the server response be anticipated?

-Assuming that the request succeeds when it’s sent to the server, do you know what would happen next?
+Assuming that the request succeeds when it’s sent to the server, do you know what would the request return?
 For example, we would answer NO if there is some new data coming back from the server that we have no way of guessing (example: a list of bank accounts from Plaid, input validation that the client isn't able to perform like re-using an existing password when resetting a password).
-Answer YES if it’s easy to tell what the response from the server would be.
+Answer YES if you can anticipate what the response from the server would be.

 6. Is there validation done on the server?